kuzzleio/kuzzle/doc/2/guides/advanced/2-api-keys/index.md

 ### API Key properties

 ::: warning
-The authentication token `token` will never be returned by Kuzzle again.
+The authentication token provided in the `token` property will never be returned by Kuzzle again.
 If you lose it, you'll have to delete the API key and recreate a new one.
 :::

 | Property      | Description                                                                       |